Ah, yes. It’s that time of year again, isn’t it?

 Cut as soon as the lawn needs it.
 When the grass reaches 3 – 4” cut it back to 2 – 2.5” in height.
 Waiting any lnger than 3 – 4” promotes disease in your lawn.

-Fertilizing promotes good lawn health and stability.
+It’s important to keep in mind that fertilizing promotes good lawn health and stability.
+To summarize:

 - Lawns loaded in Nitrogen will overload the grass blades, which takes away from root production.